elsehow/taaraxtak/CONTRIBUTING.md

 ### Your PR is merged!
 Congratulations! :sparkles:

-Once your PR is merged, you will be proudly listed as a contributor in the contributor chart.
+Once your PR is merged, you will be listed as a contributor in the contributor chart.

 ## Attribution